 Gracie Fernandina’s monthly rates are simple and very affordable.

-With an agreement:
+With a 12 month agreement:

 Adults are $75/month (Military, Police, and Fire are only $50).